NOTE: Please read Ravine Parts 1-5 before reading Part Six.

 There, in plain site, was her cat Abigale.
 Her dead cat Abigale.

 As she cautiously approached her beloved pet, the small tabby scurried down the hallway as she had done a thousand times before.
 As she reached the end, she walked right through the last hallway door as if it wasn’t even there.
-Melissa hurried towards the door and reached for the knob.
+Melanie hurried towards the door and reached for the knob.
 As if struck by lightning, something stopped her in her tracks.
 Standing frozen, she began to see a fog of letters dance across the door’s surface.
 They twisted, and circled, until a single word revealed itself, jolting a surge of energy up her arm, and deep into her spine.

 She quickly released her grip on the knob and took a step back.
 While doing so, the word faded back into the door and disappeared.
 She then fell to her knees losing control of her emotions, as her hands covered her mouth in a desperate attempt to stop the scream that resonated from her throat.